Blueair 411 Vs Levoit LV-PUR131 – Guess Which Won! (2022)

 Levoit and Blueair are very popular and globally known air purifier manufacturers.
-In this comparison I will compare Blueair 411 and Levoit LV-PUR131.
+In this article, I will compare Blueair 411 and Levoit LV-PUR131.

 The Levoit LV-PUR131 is a medium-sized air purifier, equipped with many more advanced options, has larger filters, and covers rooms up to 322 sq. ft.
 Blueair 411 is a small air purifier, characterized by minimalism, without many advanced options, and covers rooms up to 161 sq. ft.